S4iz4r/sqlilabs_edited/README.md

 were non-functional.
 I have taken the liberty of continuing with the work and finishing modifying all the .php that did not work, thus leaving 100% of the labs functional.

+- Actually not working in PHP version 8!

 ¡¡¡¡¡¡ IMPORTANT NOTE !!!!!!

 # Do not expose these labs to the internet, that would lead to a severe security breach on your server.